roemvaar/benchmark/index.md

 ---
-title: Home
+title: Testbench
 layout: home
 nav_order: 1
 ---

-Testbench for cybersecurity development and testing.
+# Testbench for Cybersecurity Development and Testing

-First benchmark to be released to the community supporting three off-the-shelf platforms (aerospace, automotive, and smart sensors) and binding to different communication techniques.
+The first benchmark to be released to the community supports three off-the-shelf platforms (aerospace, automotive, and smart sensors) and binding to different communication techniques.
 Scalable, multifaceted side-channel effect library.
 Includes a common evasion technique (port knocking).